NECHEBLESSING/-Unveiling-the-Android-App-Market-Analyzing-Google-Play-Store-Data/README.md

 ```
 ![U-A](https://github.com/NECHEBLESSING/-Unveiling-the-Android-App-Market-Analyzing-Google-Play-Store-Data/blob/main/U-A%2013.PNG)

-# INSIGHTS AND RECOMMENDATION
-Based on the analysis, the following insights and recommendations were derived:
+**Based on the analysis, the following insights and recommendations were derived**
 ### Insights:
 - Most apps have a rating between 4-5
 - Apps that are installed 0-0.3 times are more frequent than other installed apps